-Wrapping Up The Best Of The Best In New Mexico
+Wrapping Up The Best Places When It Comes To Living In New Mexico

 If you’re looking at areas in New Mexico with the best economic situations, where there’s lower than average crime, and a lot to do, this is an accurate list.

 Corrales made a strong showing to take in the overall number one spot for the best place to live in New Mexico for 2019.